RhysDeimel/whoshome/README.md

 - Implement a last seen
   - because mobile devices like to turn off wifi in sleep mode
 - Instead of listing each device, create a probability of being home?

+*So this has problems with mobile devices that turn off wifi when they sleep.
+I'm going to have to rewrite this using ping because that seems to wake them up*